ComeTogetherPC/ComeTogetherPC.github.io/policies/emergencyhelp.md

 ## YOUR RIGHTS

 It is important that any and all personal data we hold about you is accurate and current.
-Should any of your personal information change,please notify us of such changes immediately by contacting us.{'\n'}{'\n'}You have several individual rights in relation to your personal data that we collect.
+Should any of your personal information change,please notify us of such changes immediately by contacting us.

+You have several individual rights in relation to your personal data that we collect.
 In particular, you have the right to:

-● Request access to your personal data.
+- Request access to your personal data.
-● Request any inaccuracies in your personal information be corrected ● Request erasure of your personal data.
+- Request any inaccuracies in your personal information be corrected
+- Request erasure of your personal data.
-● You may ask to object or restrict the processing of your personal data where there is something about your particular circumstances which makes you want to object to processing even when we are relying on a legitimate interest for that processing.
+- You may ask to object or restrict the processing of your personal data where there is something about your particular circumstances which makes you want to object to processing even when we are relying on a legitimate interest for that processing.

 Additionally, where we collect your personal details for sending you newsletters, campaigns or updates related to our work, you have the right at any time to notify us that you no longer want to receive this in-formation.
 To withdraw you consent you can use the “Unsubscribe”link present at the bottom of every email communication we send oryou can contact us at info@cometogether.network.